achengli/achengli/README.md

 <br>

 <p class='pp' style="text-align: center; background-color: rgb(34,4,12); border-radius: .3em; padding: .5em;">
-I have many hobbies and among them I love researching scientific topics. <br>I like to participate in scientific projects and also contribute new ideas, not just scientific, for the community.
+I have many hobbies and among them I love researching scientific topics.
+I love get into new projects and contribute on them with new ideas.
 </p>

 <center>